[Extension] - WooCommerce Advanced Shipping - Advanced Pricing

 As of version 2.1.0 it is possible to setup a cost per interval.
 For example, this would allow you to setup a cost of $5 per 2kg, without having to setup the weight ranges manually.

 In the 'Fee amount' field you can setup the above scenario as '5/2' in the 'cost per weight' section.
+When using this in the other shipping class / category / product sections it is based on the quantity of those products, not the weight.

 Forward slash vs. Backslash